 - The environment

-- Road accident
+- Road accidents

 It would be impossible to thoroughly examine all of these issues in just one article, so think of this as an introduction.

-Nigeria’s Biggest Problem Is Corruption; Very Sad
+Nigeria’s Biggest Problem Is Corruption

 In 2012, a Gallup poll found that 94% of Nigerians thought corruption was widespread in their government.
 The spoils of political corruption—billions of US dollars—are stashed in foreign bank accounts.
 The Abacha administration in the 1990s notoriously looted upwards of $3 billion.
-Since then, government institutions like the Economic and Financial Crimes Commission and the former President Goodluck Jonathan have vowed to eradicate corruption.
+Since then, government institutions like the Economic and Financial Crimes Commission and former President Goodluck Jonathan have vowed to eradicate corruption.
 Even so, as recently as 2013, the Central Bank of Nigeria reported the 76% of the country’s crude oil revenue intended for the Bank was unaccounted for.

 Boko Haram and Terrorism in Nigeria

-Boko Haram’s campaign of bombing, shootings, and kidnapping was launched in July 2009, but has recently intensified.
+Boko Haram’s campaign of bombings, shootings, and kidnapping was launched in July 2009 but has recently intensified.
 On 1 May 2014, International Workers’ Day, a car bomb blast in Abuja killed at least 19 people at a bus station.
 The summer of 2014 has been especially violent, with bombings, massacres, and mass shootings being committed on a near-weekly basis.
 In July 2014, Human Rights Watch estimated 2,053 people had been killed in 95 separate Boko Haram-linked attacks in the first half of 2014 alone, and the number is likely much higher by now.
 Thousands more have been displaced by the violence.

-Crime and Problems of Public Safety in Nigeria
+Crime and Problems of Public Safety

 The Nigerian crime problem gives many citizens in this country sleepless nights.
 In many places, people feel they can no longer walk around their own neighborhoods unharmed.
 Public safety is the most fundamental responsibility of any state, and Nigeria has failed in this regard.